Brisbane is one of Australia’s cheapest major cities for students to live in, and careful budgeting will help your money go further.

 - Bus ticket (concession rate): $1.69 to $10.17

-To help you estimate a monthly budget, here are some approximate costs of common weekly expenses:
+To help you estimate a monthly budget, here are some approximate costs of common expenses:

-*Many student accommodation providers include electricity, gas and internet costs in rent.
-Please check with your provider.
+**Many student accommodation providers include electricity, gas and internet costs in rent.
+Check with your provider to be sure.

 Books and study costs